mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 RTP and RTCP packets of different RTP sessions MUST be sent using different flow identifiers.

-Differentiating RTP/RTCP datagrams of different RTP sessions from non-RTP/RTCP datagrams is the responsibility of the application by means of appropriate use of flow identifiers and the corresponding signaling.
+Differentiating RTP/RTCP packets of different RTP sessions from non-RTP/RTCP datagrams is the responsibility of the application by means of appropriate use of flow identifiers and the corresponding signaling.

+## QUIC Streams {#quic-streams}

+An application MUST open a new QUIC stream for each Application Data Unit (ADU).
+Each ADU MUST be encapsulated in a single RTP packet and the application MUST not send more than one RTP packet per stream.
+Opening a new stream for each packet adds implicit framing to RTP packets, allows to receive packets without strict ordering and gives an application the possibility to cancel certain packets.

+Large RTP packets sent on a stream will be fragmented in smaller QUIC frames, that are transmitted reliably and in order, such that a receiving application can read a complete packet from the stream.
+No retransmission has to be implemented by the application, since QUIC frames that are lost in transit are retransmitted by the QUIC connection.
+If it is known to either the sender or the receiver, that a packet, which was not yet successfully and completely transmitted, is no longer needed, either side can close the stream.

+> **Editor's Note:** We considered adding a framing like the one described in
+> {{!RFC4571}} to send multiple RTP packets on one stream, but we don't think it
+> is worth the additional overhead only to reduce the number of streams.
+> Moreover, putting multiple ADUs into a single stream would also require
+> defining policies when to use the same (and which) stream and when to open a
+> new one.

+## QUIC Datagrams {#quic-datagrams}

+RTP packets can be sent in QUIC datagrams.
+QUIC datagrams are an extension to QUIC described in {{!RFC9221}}.
+QUIC datagrams preserve frame boundaries, thus a single RTP packet can be mapped to a single QUIC datagram, without the need for an additional framing.
 Senders SHOULD consider the header overhead associated with QUIC datagrams and ensure that the RTP/RTCP packets, including their payloads, QUIC, and IP headers, will fit into path MTU.

+If an application wishes to retransmit lost RTP packets, the retransmission has to be implemented by the application by sending a new datagram for the RTP packet, because QUIC datagrams are not retransmitted on loss (see also
+{{transport-layer-feedback}} for loss signaling).

 # RTCP {#rtcp}